-Ramsey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Ramsey isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ramsey are a mix of both white- and blue-collar jobs.
 Overall, Ramsey is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Ramsey who work in office and administrative support (14.13%), sales jobs (11.39%), and management occupations (10.65%).
+There are especially a lot of people living in Ramsey who work in office and administrative support (14.57%), management occupations (11.90%), and sales jobs (10.25%).

 Also of interest is that Ramsey has more people living here who work in computers and math than 95% of the places in the US.

 Ramsey is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ramsey’s overall crime rate is lower than average for the country.